The Institute of Taxation

 POWER TO MAKE BYE- LAWS

-The Council may make bye-laws not inconsistent with the Institute’s constitution and these articles to smoothly conduct the affairs of the Institute, and a copy of such bye-laws shall be made available to the members of the institute for comments before their finalisation.
+The BOD may make bye-laws not inconsistent with the Institute’s constitution and these articles to smoothly conduct the affairs of the Institute, and a copy of such bye-laws shall be made available to the members of the institute for comments before their finalisation.

 POWER TO ISSUE DIRECTIVES